visionbike/Simple-Object-Grasping/README.md

 For more precise 3D coordinate estimation, retry the calibration process many times to save the best result.

-## Object Grasping Via Object Shape
+## Object Grasping Via Object Contour

 The method using the image difference method between the background Region of Interest (ROI) - **bg** image and the ROI that contains objects -
 **fg** image.
 The **bg** and **fg** images are converted into gray-scale images, then the different image is computed by subtracting these images.